 It is a good idea to involve employees when planning workplace safety and security.
 Often, the security challenges that a business faces are not from external, uncontrollable forces.
 Many times, they arise from workers’ laxity, employee theft, and poor internal security protocols.

 Involving employees in the planning process gives them a sense of responsibility and ownership over their own safety and security.
-And that’s beside the fact that you’ll also be fostering a healthy employee-employer relationship and workplace culture.
+This helps foster a healthy employee-employer relationship and workplace culture.
 If possible, create a system that allows them to report their security concerns anonymously.

 Installing surveillance cameras is an excellent and very common way to secure the employee-only areas of your business facility.
 It discourages nefarious behaviors among staff.
 Knowing that they are constantly being monitored keeps employees in check, which eventually leads to optimizing work hours and an overall increase in employee productivity.